jcomellas/getopt/README.md

 Positional Options
 ------------------

-We can also have options with neither short nor long option name.
+We can also have options with neither short nor long option names.
 In this case, the options will be taken according to their position in the option specification list passed to ``getopt:/parse2``.